Medicaid Enrollment

 Medicaid is a program for families and individuals who have income and resources within the established guidelines.
 Resources only apply to the aged, blind or disabled population within the established guidelines.

-The spenddown program provides time-limited medical assistance to individuals by using medical expenses to meet excess income amounts.
-Eligibility is determined on a quarterly basis using the month of application and two subsequent months or the three months prior to the application month.
-Medical expenses incurred during the quarter or owed from a prior period may be used in the spenddown program.
+The Spenddown Program provides time-limited Medicaid coverage to individuals whose income exceeds eligibility limits by allowing qualifying medical expenses to offset their excess income.
+Eligibility is determined on a quarterly basis, using either the application month and the following two months or the three months preceding the application month.
+Medical expenses incurred during the applicable quarter, as well as unpaid qualifying expenses from prior periods, may be applied toward meeting the spenddown amount.

-The Affordable Care Act of 2010 created a new national Medicaid minimum eligibility level that covers most Americans with household income up to 133 percent of the federal poverty level.
+The Affordable Care Act of 2010 created a national Medicaid minimum eligibility level that covers most Americans with household income up to 133% of the federal poverty level with 5% disregard.

-Eligibility for Medicaid and KCHIP is based on modified adjusted gross income (MAGI) which includes most categories previously included in the Family Medicaid Assistance program.
+Eligibility for Medicaid and Kentucky Children's Health Insurance Program (KCHIP) is based on modified adjusted gross income (MAGI) which includes most categories previously included in the Family Medicaid Assistance program.
 MAGI provides a standardized income calculation.

-Individuals or families may apply for Medicaid in the following ways:
+Individuals or families may apply for Medicaid in one of the following ways:

 Eligiblity is divided into five categories: